Michael-lazenby/Provisioning-and-deploying-SQL/README.md

 <h3>Step 2: Setting up Firewall and adding client IP</h3>

 <p>
-The first thing I did to set up my firewall for the SQL database was by selecting “Networking”, and then I gave my client machine access by clicking “Add your client IPv4 address” and this updated the firewall rules so I could connect to it.</p>
+The first thing I did to set up my firewall for the SQL database was by selecting “Networking”, and then I gave my client machine access by clicking “Add your client IPv4 address” and this updated the firewall rules so I could connect to it.The reason it is important to configure a firewall is that it protects the database from malicious attacks.</p>
 </p>
 <img src="https://i.imgur.com/LE76YX6.png" height="70%" width="70%"/>
 <br />